Nightwatch.js Tutorial For Test Automation Beginners – With Examples

-Now, it is important to add the below section in the scripts class as arguments in package.json file to specify the desired capabilities environments we would want our tests to execute on.
+Now, it is important to add the below section for Nightwatch testing in the scripts class as arguments in package.json file to specify the desired capabilities environments we would want our tests to execute on.

 The final thing we are required to do is to execute the tests from the base directory of the project using the command:

-This command with validate the tests and dependencies and then execute the test suite, which will run our tests and open the Edge, Firefox and Safari browsers on the environment specified and then Google the given search string.
+This command with validate the tests and dependencies and then execute the test suite for Nightwatch testing, which will run our tests and open the Edge, Firefox and Safari browsers on the environment specified and then Google the given search string.
 Below we have a screenshot that shows our Nightwatch code running over different browsers using LambdaTest Selenium Grid.

 As you can notice, the script was run in parallel across Mozilla Firefox, Safari, Google Chrome, and Edge browsers.
 The results will be displayed on the command line interface that we used to execute the test and also will be captured in detail on the interactive LambdaTest automation dashboard.
 LambdaTest dashboard will help us consolidate all the details of the test and we can view all our text logs, screenshots and video recording for all our Selenium tests performed.